mie-lab/geospatialOT/README.md

 pip install geot
 ```

 You might have to install a suitable [torch](https://pytorch.org/get-started/locally/) version first.
-Then, i.
 If you want to use Optimal Transport as a loss function for training a DL model, make sure to install torch for cuda.

 Alternatively, install from source:
 ```